Nature Needs Latin America’s Leadership This Decade

 Our region will play a key role in tackling the climate and biodiversity crises—and regenerative agriculture can help.

 By Ian Thompson, Executive Director, TNC Brazil

-Latin America is home to half the planet's biodiversity, making the region vital to addressing two urgent tasks: reversing the decline of nature and halting climate change.
+Latin America is home to nearly half the planet's biodiversity, making the region vital to addressing two urgent tasks: reversing the decline of nature and halting climate change.
 The next decade will be a crucial time for action if we are to avoid tipping points that could have dire consequences for all life on Earth.

 However, some fear environmental conservation and climate action will hinder economic development.
 Nothing could be further from the truth, and The Nature Conservancy (TNC) has the scientific data and real, on-the-ground examples to prove it.

 Across sectors and geographies, nature-based solutions are often the most cost-efficient investment for reducing the effects of climate change, improving biodiversity and encouraging sustainable growth—and regenerative agriculture practices exemplify this happy coincidence.
 Successful projects in Mexico, Central America, Argentina, Colombia, and Brazil—led by TNC in partnership with thousands of producers—demonstrate that food production actually benefits when managed with respect for the delicate ecological balance upon which it depends.

 One example of how it's possible to reconcile development and conservation is the Mantiqueira Range Conservation Project in Brazil's Atlantic Forest.
 This magnificent forest was once a mighty landscape of 304 million acres—twice the size of Texas—but centuries of agriculture, urbanization, and cattle ranching have taken their toll.
 Today, only about seven percent remains, much of it in small, degraded patches.
 Even though it is now one of the world's most threatened forests, it remains the habitat of 1,000 types of birds, over 750 reptile and amphibian species, and 23,000 varieties of plants.